 4. Do They Provide Ongoing Staff Training Around Infection Prevention

-To keep up with the future of healthcare cleaning, you need to find a qualified company who understands the danger of pesky pathogens left behind.
+To keep up with the future of healthcare cleaning, you need to find a qualified company that understands the danger of pesky pathogens left behind.
 When you opt for a company with a Certification of Mastery in Infection Prevention (CMIP), you will get a cleaning crew that is truly the best of the best.
 CMIP certified employees understand the dangers of improper healthcare cleaning, which is why they always go above and beyond.

-Through the education and certification process, cleaners learn the ins-and-outs of microorganisms and what chemicals to use to make them disappear.
+Through the education and certification process, cleaners learn the ins and outs of microorganisms and what chemicals to use to make them disappear.
 They’re fully trained in general disease transmission and how to use cleaning solutions to best wipe out each type of microorganisms.
 Employees who hold a CMIP are experts in infection annihilation and they can properly train others or offer guidance whenever necessary.
 Opting for a cleaning company that prioritizes infection prevention education is the future of healthcare cleaning.
 As an added bonus, it will save your facility thousands of dollars in costs associated with HAIs.

 5. Do They Have Systems in Place to Audit Their Own Cleaning?